HichriOussema/My-star-wars-app/README.md

 The app is structured following the MVVM (Model-View-ViewModel) pattern, which promotes a clean separation of concerns and enhances testability.

 ## Project Structure
--Models: Contains the data models for the app (e.g., Person, Species).
+- Models : Contains the data models for the app (e.g., Person, Species).
--ViewModels: Contains the logic and state for each view.
+- ViewModels: Contains the logic and state for each view.
--Views: Contains the UI components.
+- Views: Contains the UI components.
--Repositories: Manages data operations, including network requests.
+- Repositories: Manages data operations, including network requests.

 ## Testing
 Unit tests are included to validate the functionality of the app.
 The tests cover: